openqasm/openqasm/README.md

 ### Examples

-OpenQASM 3.0 source code looks like the following.
+An example of OpenQASM 3.0 source code is given below.
 Several more examples of OpenQASM source code may be found in the [examples folder](examples).
 ```text
 /*
  * Repeat-until-success circuit for Rz(theta),